Here’s How To Get Your Child To Smile Naturally In Pictures

 I currently have a squeaky pig that kids fall all over themselves laughing at.
 It’s debatable whether the toy makes a squeak or a farting noise.
 I usually squeeze it so that it makes a noise, and then I stop and shout, “WAIT—WHO JUST FARTED????”
 And let the giggling begin.
 I also pretend it has diarrhea and is pooping on me.
 Yes, I have no shame – but I get lots of uncontrollable laughter at my shoots 😉

-I will say, try to remember that these kinds of toys can be extremely obnoxious to others, especially if you’re in a public place, so only use it for a few minutes to avoid completely annoying the people around you.
+I will say, try to remember that these kinds of toys can be extremely obnoxious to others, especially if you’re in a public place, so try to only use it for a few minutes to avoid annoying the people around you.

 4) Play red light-green light